zhang1024899756/element-cmstop/examples/docs/en-US/custom-theme.md

 <img src="https://shadow.elemecdn.com/app/sns-client/element-theme-editor2.e16c6a01-806d-11e9-bc23-21435c54c509.png" style="width: 100%;margin: 30px auto 0;display: block;">

 ### Changing theme color
-If you just want to change the theme color of Element, the [theme preview website](https://elementui.github.io/theme-chalk-preview/#/en-US) is recommended.
-The theme color of Element is bright and friendly blue.
-By changing it, you can make Element more visually connected to specific projects.
+If you just want to change the theme color of Cmstop, the [theme preview website](https://elementui.github.io/theme-chalk-preview/#/en-US) is recommended.
+The theme color of Cmstop is bright and friendly blue.
+By changing it, you can make Cmstop more visually connected to specific projects.

 The above website enables you to preview theme of a new theme color in real-time, and it can generate a complete style package based on the new theme color for you to download directly (to import new style files in your project, please refer to the 'Import custom theme' or 'Import component theme on demand' part of this section).

 ### Update SCSS variables in your project
 `theme-chalk` is written in SCSS.
-If your project also uses SCSS, you can directly change Element style variables.
+If your project also uses SCSS, you can directly change Cmstop style variables.
 Create a new style file, e.g. `element-variables.scss`:

 ```html
 /* theme color */